playsms/playsms/documents/FAQ.md

     Examples:

-    * PV devteam your application works!
-    * pv devteam i want to help you developing this application :)
     * @devteam your application rocks!
     * @devteam I want to help but dunno wht todo, any idea?
     * @admin bro, please set me as admin too !!